-As Group Creative Directors at Droga5, Felix and Alexander were part of the team behind the powerful spot created for Under Armour that was awarded two Yellow Pencils at D&AD, 4 Gold Lions and the coveted Grand Prix in Film Craft at the Cannes International Festival of Creativity.
+As Executive Creative Directors at Droga5, Felix and Alexander were part of the team behind the powerful spot created for Under Armour that was awarded two Yellow Pencils at D&AD, 4 Gold Lions and the coveted Grand Prix in Film Craft at the Cannes International Festival of Creativity.

 Are you guys bored of winning “Agency of the Year” awards yet?

 AN: Ha.
 I wouldn’t say that.
 We’ve certainly been very lucky these past two years, but it took a lot of hard work, too.
 We make a specific type of work, and we are equal parts surprised, honored and happy to find it recognized by our peers.FR: The agency overall had some big hits each year but also lots of smaller wins on a variety of clients, which is great.